Monetary donations for fire victims are being accepted at:

 Mt.
 Veeder: Sky Vineyards (home destroyed, winery partially damaged), Mayacamas, Paras Vineyard and Pulido-Walker.

-Stags Leap District: Hagafen and Signorello Estate (winery and hospitality center completely burned down) and some buildings at Stags’ Leap Winery.
+Stags Leap District: Hagafen (minor damage) and Signorello Estate (winery and hospitality center completely burned down) and some buildings at Stags’ Leap Winery.

 This fire was not unprecedented – although it certainly was in terms of homes & businesses burned and the economic damage.
 In 1964 the Hanley Fire burned all the way from the slopes of Mt.
 St. Helena in the Napa Valley to the outskirts of Santa Rosa.
 If you know where to look on certain properties in the swath of that fire, you can still see the burn marks on Redwood Trees (some 50+ years later).